sonnydavidson/SonnyDavidsonT2A2/README.md

 The relationship in this app is the Table model which has a many-to-one relationship with the Players model.
 This means that the table can have many teams, but a player can only have one team.
 The Table model has a table.team foreign key which links it to the players model.

 ## R10 - Describe the way tasks are allocated and tracked in your project
 I tracked tasks for my project by making a board in trello.
-Using this board i create a To do, Doing and Done tabs.
-With those tabs I create each task i need to do and then created a check list with in each task to make sure each details was completed.
+Trello is an Online Management Software System was used to manage the projects development.
+In trello I created a board that broke down the requirements of each module in the api.

 Link to trello board
 - https://trello.com/invite/b/8zeso93s/ATTIc1d351b564010451f2ef06bec36ae356819A422F/sonnydavidsont2a2